-Statement of cash flows
+(b) Statement of cash flows:

 Under Canadian GAAP, the Trust was exempt from providing a statement of cash flows.
-IAS 1 requires that a complete set of financial statements include a statement of cash flows for the current and comparative periods, without exception.
+IAS 1, Presentation of Financial Statements requires that a complete set of financial statements include a statement of cash flows for the current and comparative years, without exception.

-Classification of redeemable units issued by the Trust
+(c) Classification of redeemable units issued by the Trust:

 Under Canadian GAAP, the Trust accounted for its redeemable units as equity.
 Under IFRS, IAS 32 requires that units or shares of an entity which include a contractual obligation for the issuer to repurchase or redeem them for cash or another financial asset be classified as financial liability.
-The Trust's units do not meet the criteria in IAS 32 for classification as equity and therefore, have been reclassified as financial liabilities on transition to IFRS.
+The Trust's redeemable securities entitle unitholders the right to redeem their interest in the Trust for cash equal to their proportionate share of the net asset value of the Trust, amongst other contractual rights.
+These redeemable securities involve multiple contractual obligations on the part of the Trust and, therefore, meet the criteria for classification as financial liabilities on transition to IFRS.
+The Trust's obligation for net assets attributable to unitholders is measured at FVTPL, with fair value being the redemption amount.

-Revaluation of investments at FVTPL
+(d) Revaluation of investments at FVTPL:

 Under Canadian GAAP, the Trust measured the fair values of its investments in accordance with Section 3855, Financial Instruments - Recognition and Measurement, which required the use of bid prices for long positions and ask prices for short positions, to the extent such prices are available.
-Under IFRS, the Trust measures the fair values of its investments using the guidance in IFRS 13, Fair Value Measurement (IFRS 13), which requires that if an asset or a liability has a bid price and an ask price, then its fair value is to be based on a price within the bid-ask spread that is most representative of fair value.
+Under IFRS, the Trust measures the fair values of its investments using the guidance in IFRS 13, Fair Value Measurement, which requires that if an asset or a liability has a bid price and an ask price, then its fair value is to be based on a price within the bid-ask spread that is most representative of fair value.
 It also allows the use of mid-market pricing or other pricing conventions that are used by market participants as a practical expedient for fair value measurements within a bid-ask spread.